mactetz/Win11Opt/README.md

 # WinOptimize
 scripts and stuff to optimize windows 11 performance temporary

-use windows-Service-Stop.ps1 to stop temporary services which are not used all the time after reboot this service are running again.
+use Windows-Service-Stop.bat as administrator to stop temporary services which are not used all the time after reboot this service are running again.

 # next steps